redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 # FBC workflow

-The prerequisite for the File Based Catalog workflow is to convert the existing operator to FBC format.
-This can be done by following a [onboarding](./fbc_onboarding.md) documentation.

-After an existing operator is onboard or you introduce a brand new operator you can start the FBC workflow.
+If you already have an existing non-FBC operator please continue with the [onboarding](./fbc_onboarding.md) documentation to convert it to FBC.
+Once you have converted your operator, or you want to introduce a brand new operator, you can start with the FBC workflow.

 ### FBC operator config
 To indicate the operator is using fbc workflow an operator owner needs to indicate this